Rupert Mayer: Veneration

 Since his death in 1945, Mayer's followers called for his beatification.
-In 1950, Cardinal Michael von Faulhaber opened the information process in the Archdiocese of Munich and Freising regarding the call to sanctity and virtues.
+On 26 September 1951, Cardinal Michael von Faulhaber opened the information process in the Archdiocese of Munich and Freising regarding the call to sanctity and virtues.
 In 1951, Jesuit provincial Otto Faller completed and formally forwarded the beatification information to Rome.

 In 1956, Pope Pius XII, who had personally known Rupert Mayer during his time as nuncio in Munich, awarded him the title Servant of God.
 Under Pope John XXIII, the beatification process was initiated, the results of which were formally accepted by Pope Paul VI in 1971.
 Under Pope John Paul II, the decree of 'heroic virtue' was issued in 1983.
 Mayer was beatified by Pope John Paul II on 3 May 1987 in Munich.
 His feast day is 3 November.

-The chapel of the Fordham University Lincoln Center Campus is named in honor of Rupert Mayer S.J.